i2p/i2p.www/i2p2www/spec/ssu2.rst

 Unfortunately, the Router Info, even when gzip compressed in the RI block, may exceed the MTU.
 Therefore, the Session Confirmed may be fragmented across two or more packets.
-This is the ONLY case in the SSU2 protcol where an AEAD-protected payload is fragmented across two or more packets.
+This is the ONLY case in the SSU2 protocol where an AEAD-protected payload is fragmented across two or more packets.

 The headers for each packet are constructed as follows: